Fan of the Pokémon TV show? Now you can watch it for free on Nintendo Switch

-The Pokémon TV app has been available for phones and smart TVs since 2019, but its arrival on Nintendo Switch brings the content platform where plenty of Pokémon fans already are – not just those playing Pokémon Sword and Shield, but players of the new Pokémon Unite MOBA and waiting for the upcoming open-world Pokémon Legends: Arceus game.
+The Pokémon TV app has been available for phones and smart TVs since 2019, but its arrival on the Switch brings the content to a platform where plenty of Pokémon fans already are – not just those playing Pokémon Sword and Shield, but players of the new Pokémon Unite MOBA and waiting for the upcoming open-world Pokémon Legends: Arceus game.

 ❓ What: Pokémon TV📍 Where: Nintendo Switch⏰ When: Available Now You read that right—#PokemonTV is now available on Nintendo Switch!
 Enjoy #PokemonTheSeries episodes, @playpokemon matches, plus new Junior content for tiny Trainers! 📥 Learn more: https://t.co/OQFD2x9XwX pic.twitter.com/RBCMryXUx9August 26, 2021